mejackreed/geopoliticode/README.md

 ##Using

-When run from console, ```geopoliticode.py``` takes a CSV file of street addresses, "addresses.csv", as input and returns a csv "addressesupdated.csv" containing street address, county, federal house districts, and state house and senate districts.
+When run from console, ```geopoliticode.py``` takes a CSV file of street addresses, "addresses.csv", as input and returns a csv "addressesupdated.csv" containing street address, county, latitude, longitude, federal house districts, and state house and senate districts.

 ##Special Note